 Feeding your toddler or infant is a common challenge for all parents

 Childhood obesity continues to be a serious health risk.
-One study found that four in five obese children will be overweight as adults.
+According to the CDC, obesity in the United States affects 100.1 million (41.9%) adults and 14.7 million (19.7%) children and accounts for approximately $147 billion in annual health care costs.
 Ensuring your child has the right food, and establishing good toddler eating habits, has always been a fairly natural part of the parental process.
 However, as parents, we now need to have greater awareness of what foods our children eat now and in the future.

 The definition of what a responsible parent should feed their child has changed drastically as the medical community has grown more aware of the dangers of junk food.
 Factor in the rise of the digital era and you will find most of modern society, not just younger children and adults, spend more time stationary and are more exposed to junk food than ever.